vladislav-iliev/AirServers/README.md

 # AirServers

 ## Overview
-Miniature collection of servers for NewAir.
-TODO: Link credentials from OAuth to Resources.
+Miniature collection of servers for NewAir - OAuth for authentication, Resource for air data.

 ## Docker
 Build a docker image for a project using DockerBuilder/dockerbuilder.java